flake9025/stack-helper/README.md

 ```

 ### Demo Project
-See the demo project with Pets and embedded H2 database :
+See the demo project with beautiful Pets :
 https://github.com/flake9025/stack-helper-demo

 ## Examples